 A seminar course in which students develop advanced skills in critical analysis, academic writing and library research.
 Assignments include compiling and writing a review of literature related to thesis research.
 Students develop questions related to their area of research and professional interest to be used on their PhD comprehensive examination.
 ARTE 882 Research Practice (3 credits) A seminar course in which students conduct a small scale research project based on their own research proposal.
 ARTE 883 Comprehensive Examination (no credit) Each student must successfully complete the doctoral comprehensive examination in order to be admitted to candidacy.
 The comprehensive examination is composed of written and oral components.
 ARTE 884 Doctoral Seminar (3 credits) This course addresses research and communication, thesis writing, and professional practice.
 ARTE 890 Research and Thesis (63 credits) Includes thesis proposal and its approval by the Thesis Advisory Committee, Research (including any further study that may be required to gain needed expertise), written thesis and oral examination.
 Students are encouraged to periodically present their research-in-progress to academic and professional audiences.
 The following courses are cross-listed at the MA and PhD levels: MA PhD ARTE 606 ARTE 806 ARTE 660 ARTE 850 ARTE 670 ARTE 870 ARTE 672 ARTE 872 ARTE 682 ARTE 882 Master of/Magisteriate in Arts (Art Education) Admission Requirements.
 A Bachelor of Fine Arts or a Bachelor of Arts with specialization in art education or its equivalent is required.
 An overall grade average of B or better is expected.
 In addition, the applicant is expected to have had experience in the teaching of art or art-related subjects.
-Application Deadlines.
-Applicants with deficiencies in their undergraduate preparation may be required to take up to 12 credits in prerequisite undergraduate course work.
-Applicants should apply online at: connect2.concordia.ca.
-The deadline for submitting completed application forms and all supporting documents is March 15.
-Entry into the program is in the Fall term only.
-Requirements for the Degree - 1.
-Credits.
-A fully-qualified candidate is required to complete a minimum of 45 credits. - 2.
-Residence.
-The minimum residence requirement is one year (3 terms) of full-time study, or the equivalent in part-time study. - 3.
-Program Advisors and Thesis Supervisors.
+Requirements for the Degree - Credits.
+A fully-qualified candidate is required to complete a minimum of 45 credits. - Residence.
+The minimum residence requirement is one year (3 terms) of full-time study, or the equivalent in part-time study. - Program Advisors and Thesis Supervisors.
 Upon admission to the program, each student is assigned to a graduate faculty member, who serves as Program Advisor.
-Each student in the Thesis Option selects a Thesis Supervisor and Thesis Advisor Committee from the available Graduate Program Faculty.
-3 of 5 29/11/2013 1:04 PM 4.
-Programs of Study.
+Each student in the Thesis Option selects a Thesis Supervisor and Thesis Advisor Committee from the available Graduate Program Faculty. - Programs of Study.